ttngna/RoboTasker-5000/README.md

 | Are users able to specify how they want the robot to notify them when the soup is done? | How does the robot and its app interact with users?
 Does it provide information to users about the progress of their salad? | Are there any potential challenges or complexities in this recipe that the RT5000 should be able to handle, such as stirring, chopping, or adjusting heat levels? |
 | How does the robot indicate that its task is done and ready for the next step? | What steps are taken to minimize food waste in the preparation of the Chef salad? | What are the desired outcomes and quality standards for the final dish, and how will the RT5000 be evaluated based on these criteria? |

-**10 User Stories with Essential Functional and Non-Functional Requirements Per Team Member**
+**Ngan's 10 User Stories with Essential Functional and Non-Functional Requirements**

 | Ngan's User Stories |
 | ----|